What is Metal Fabrication?

 When choosing a metal fabricator, one of the first questions to answer is whether the company has the capacity to take on your project.
 There’s a wide variety of metal fabricators in business.
 Some specialize in working with just one industry.
 Others offer a range of services.

 If your fabrication project is complicated or has a very narrow tolerance for error, look for a company that specializes in precision fabrication.
-Also consider companies that fabricate metal for health and medical projects.
-Metal fabrication in these industries has very strict requirements.
 If a metal fabricator serves this field, they’re likely to have the skills and experience needed for other precision work.

 Ask what the company’s standard project size is, as well.
 If a fabricator specializes in individualized products, they may not have the capacity to handle larger orders quickly.